 The surname Benestede was first found in East Hampshire at Binsted, today a village and large civil parish or on the Isle of Wight at the village of Binstead.
 Of the two, Binsted in Hampshire is generally thought to have been the most likely origin of the surname.
 Conjecturally, they were descended from Hugh le Port, a Norman noble, who held the lands of Binstead from the Monks of the Bishop of Winchester at the time of the taking of the Domesday Book.
 They were also related to the Binsteads of Sussex, from the place of that name.
 Early census records revealed: John de Benstede and Maud de Bensted listed in Norfolk; and William de Benstede in Kent during the reign of Edward III.

 Important Dates for the Benestede family

 This web page shows only a small excerpt of our Benestede research.
-Another 169 words (12 lines of text) covering the years 1333, 1937, 1297, 1308, 1305, 1306 and 1320 are included under the topic Early Benestede History in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) covering the years 1333, 1937, 1297, 1308, 1305, 1306 and 1320 are included under the topic Early Benestede History in all our PDF Extended History products and printed products wherever possible.

 Benestede Spelling Variations